 Amid high security, small pro-Trump crowd rallies at US Capitol

-Police vastly outnumbered protesters around the US Capitol on Saturday at a rally by supporters of the people who breached the building on January 6, trying to overturn former President Donald Trump's election defeat.
+Police and media vastly outnumbered protesters around the US Capitol on Saturday at a sparsely attended rally by supporters of the people who breached the building on Jan.
+6, trying to overturn former President Donald Trump's election defeat.

+About 100 to 200 protesters showed up, some carrying the flags of the right-wing group Three Percenters over their shoulders.
+It was far fewer than the 700 people organizers had expected and the thousands who brought mayhem to the Capitol on Jan.
+6.

-Hundreds of officers patrolled the Capitol grounds and a black eight-foot-high (2.44 m) fence which surrounded the white-domed building for about six months after the attack was reinstalled in anticipation of the event.
-One hundred National Guard troops were on standby and security officials were performing additional checks on travelers arriving at Washington's nearest airport in an effort to prevent violence.
+Hundreds of officers patrolled the Capitol grounds and a black eight-foot-high (2.44 m) fence that surrounded the white-domed building for about six months after the attack was reinstalled, reflecting unease about a potential repeat of Jan.
+6. One hundred National Guard troops were on standby.

-About 100 to 200 protesters showed up, some carrying the flags of the right-wing group Three Percenters over their shoulders, and far fewer than the several hundred that organizers had expected.
+As part of an effort by some of Trump's far-right supporters to rewrite the history of the deadly mob assault on the Capitol that was captured in graphic video, speaker after speaker insisted that hundreds of rioters arrested for their actions that day were "political prisoners" who committed no violence.

-"We have no way of tracking it," said Matt Braynard, a rally organizer and supporter of Trump's false claims that his defeat was the result of widespread fraud, when asked for a crowd estimate.
+"This is about justice and disparate treatment," said Matt Braynard, a rally organizer and supporter of Trump's false claims that his defeat was the result of widespread fraud.

 While crowds were small, passions rose at times, with sporadic yelling matches breaking out between participants in the rally and counter-demonstrators.
 Police on bicycles moved in to break up some of these squabbles.

+Capitol Police reported four arrests, including a man armed with a handgun spotted in the crowd, though they said it was "not clear why the man was at the demonstration."
+Officers in riot gear also removed one man from the rally who had a large knife strapped to his hip.

-Organizers of the "Justice for J6" rally said they expected a peaceful event, but US Capitol Police Chief J. Thomas Manger told reporters on Friday there had been threats of violence linked to the rally and police were bracing to prevent clashes between Trump supporters and opponents.
+Organizers of the "Justice for J6" rally called for a peaceful event, but US Capitol Police Chief J. Thomas Manger told reporters on Friday there had been threats of violence linked to the rally, some targeting individual members of Congress, and police were bracing to prevent clashes between Trump supporters and opponents.

-Tony Smith, 40, of Upper Marlboro, Maryland, said he had come to voice his support for a fair judicial process for those charged in the breach of the Capitol on Jan.
-6.
+Tony Smith, 40, of Upper Marlboro, Maryland, said he had come to voice his support for a fair judicial process for those charged in the breach of the Capitol.

 "If we don't honor that we don't honor America," said Smith, who was carrying a poster board that said "We Want Trump!"